 Jump to navigation

-Job vacancies are announced on the Colorado State Government Jobs web site at www.colorado.gov/jobs.
-Under Department/Agency, please select Colorado Department of Human Services to see all the positions we have announced.
+Job vacancies are announced on the State of Colorado Job Opportunities website.
 Applications are accepted only during the time period listed on the announcement.
 Review the job announcements and identify those that you may be qualified for and interested in.
-To apply for a specific job follow the instructions in the announcement section titled How to Apply.
+To apply for a specific job, follow the instructions in the announcement section titled "How to Apply."
 When applying for a state job, carefully follow the instructions.
 Submitting an application to the wrong location or not providing all the required materials may result in not being considered for the job.

-Application Review: All applications submitted in response to the job announcement are reviewed to identify the applicants who meet the minimum requirements for the job.
+Application review: All applications submitted in response to the job announcement are reviewed to identify the applicants who meet the minimum requirements for the job.
 Applicants who do not meet the minimum requirements are notified via email.
 Applicants who meet the minimum qualifications will continue on in the assessment process.

 Prior to the Department’s employment of any person in a position that would require that person to have direct contact with any vulnerable person, the Department shall make an inquiry through the Director of the Colorado Bureau of Investigation (CBI) to ascertain whether such a person has a criminal history.
 A person shall be disqualified from consideration for any of the following criminal offenses: a crime of violence, a felony offense involving unlawful sexual behavior, a felony of domestic violence, a felony offense of child abuse.
 For our complete Background Investigations Policy, please click here.